 7) Frogner Park and the Vigeland Statues

-Frogner park is probably my single favorite place in the world.
+Frogner park is one of my favorite places in the world.
 Every trip to Oslo I drop my bags at my hotel and then head straight to the park.
 I’ve walked around the park in the snow.
 I’ve taken off my shoes and walked in the fountains when asked to do so by brides-to-be before their weddings.
 I’ve grilled with friends.
 I’ve studied there.
 I love walking among Gustav Vigeland’s statues and tracing the cycle of life.
 My son didn’t fall in love with the park (I’ll give him time), but he still liked seeing the statues, jumping off the steps, running around the grassy areas, watching the street performers and smelling the lilacs (thanks to a late spring).

 We also explored the city a lot, enjoyed ice cream on multiple occasions, walked around Aker Brygge, visited the National Gallery to see Munch’s The Scream, and visited the Norwegian Museum of Cultural History to see the Stave Church and get lefse.
 The only problem was that they don’t make lefse on weekdays – which was really disappointing since that’s my favorite lefse anywhere!
 Overall it was a great two days, and my son is already saying that he wants to go back.
 Highly recommended for a few days with kids!

 A year after my son and I traveled to Oslo, we happened to have a full day in the city off a Disney cruise ship.
 We once again got Oslo Passes and we fit in as much as possible.
 Our one-day Oslo itinerary: